 What is GameStop?

-Founded in 1996 and headquartered in Grapevine, Texas, GameStop Corp. operates as a prominent omnichannel video game retailer.
-The company's business model encompasses the sale of new and pre-owned video game hardware, software, accessories, and digital products.
-Its strategic positioning within the gaming ecosystem has been a focal point for recent capital infusions.
+Founded in 1996 and headquartered in Grapevine, Texas, GameStop Corp. is a prominent omnichannel video game retailer.
+The company's core business involves the sale of new and pre-owned video game hardware, software, accessories, and digital products.
+GameStop operates within a dynamic market, navigating shifts in consumer behavior and the evolving landscape of digital distribution in the gaming industry.

 How much funding has GameStop raised?